CSAM EU Reporting obligations

 7. The measures applied to limit the error rate and the error rate achieved;

 Our safety algorithms are subject to continuous improvement.
-First, moderators review the cases flagged by algorithms and reported in dedicated queues; moderators are trained and can therefore spot false positives and not take any action where appropriate.
+First, safety specialists review suspicious cases flagged automatically and sent in dedicated queues; moderators are trained and can therefore spot false positives and not take any action where appropriate.
 Then, Quality Assurance (QA) procedures are in place in which human specialists review the quality of work carried out by moderators.

 8. The retention policy and the data protection safeguards applied pursuant to Regulation (EU) 2016/679;